Diagnosis, Treatment, and Surgery for Shoulder Problems

 The Shoulder Joints

 A joint is formed where two or more bones meet.
 Motion usually occurs around joints.
-There are three joints in the shoulder girdle.
+There are three true joints in the shoulder girdle.
 Of these, the glenohumeral joint is the most important for shoulder motion.
 It is this joint that most people commonly think of as the shoulder joint.

-- the glenohumeral joint (GH) is a ball-and-socket joint where the humerus meets the glenoid on the scapula.
+- The glenohumeral joint (GH) – a ball-and-socket type joint where the head of the humerus (ball) meets the glenoid (socket) on the scapula.

 The Glenohumeral Joint (GH)

-- the glenoid labrum – this is a ring of fibrocartilaginous tissue structure that attaches to the rim of the glenoid cavity on the scapula; it increases the depth of the glenoid “socket” by 50%.
-Its function is to increase the surface contact area for the ball on the humerus to create a better fit.
-The glenoid labrum also serves as an attachment point for the shoulder capsule, glenohumeral ligaments, and the long head of the biceps tendon.
+- The glenoid labrum – this is a ring shaped structure that is attached to and wraps around the rim of the glenoid; it increases the depth of the glenoid “socket” by 50%.
+It helps to create a better fit for the head of the humerus (ball) in the glenoid (socket) and helps to stabilize the joint.
+The shoulder capsule, glenohumeral ligaments, and the long head of the biceps tendon also attach to it.

-- the long head of the biceps tendon
+- The long head of the biceps tendon

-- the rotator cuff tendons and muscles
+- The rotator cuff

 The Subacromial Space

 The space between the acromion and rotator cuff below is called the subacromial space.
 The subacromial bursa is sandwiched into this space.
 Bone spurs of the acromion can narrow this space and irritate the bursa causing pain.